msgaarons/ROOT/README.md

 # ROOT
 Just any old repository
-This repository is just a plave to chill and test out some new things
+This repository is just a place to chill and test out some new things